Contact Us

 Beyond the market, it’s also essential to keep tabs on your competitors, especially the market leaders.
 Statistics have shown that competition is directly responsible for as many as 19% of startups’ failures.

 As such, competitor research helps you know their best-selling products and how you can better compete.
-It also gives you insight into their corporate weaknesses and how you can better position your startup to exploit that.
+It also provides insight into their corporate weaknesses and how you can better position your startup to capitalize on them.
+This Image Shows the Development Process of a Peer to Peer Payment App the First Step is a Discovery Phase It Helps to Analyze Competitors

 Create Software Specifications